 One of leading researchers in Digital Literacy, Professor Yoram Eshet, published a key paper Digital Literacy: A Conceptual Framework for Survival Skills in the Digital Era.
 In this paper, Eshet says:

-This paper describes the digital literacies, which are needed in order to survive and be productive in the digital era:
+These are the digital literacy skills, which are needed in order to survive and be productive in the digital era:

 - PHOTO-VISUAL LITERACY: The article suggests that in working with graphic user interfaces, users employ a unique form of digital literacy—photo-visual literacy—that helps them to “read” intuitively and freely, and to understand the instructions and messages represented visually.
 People with photo-visual literacy have good visual memory and strong intuitive-associative thinking, which help them decode and understand visual messages easily and fluently.